 Vacuuming is your first line of attack when you’re deep cleaning, but it’s also something you should do every time you change the linens.
 If that seems like overkill, go back and read the section above!

 Regularly removing dust and dead skin from your mattress surface is very effective for keeping dust mites and the allergens they produce from aggravating allergies.
 For memory foam mattresses, regular vacuuming can help you breathe easier too.
-Because these mattresses also release gases that could cause respiratory issues as they age, capture those fumes with a HEPA vacuum to create a healthier sleeping environment.
+Because these mattresses also release fumes that could cause respiratory issues as they age, capture those fumes with a HEPA vacuum to create a healthier sleeping environment.

 You should spot clean stains when they happen or at least when you see them.
 Combine 2 parts of hydrogen peroxide and 1 part liquid dish soap in a container.
 Dip an old toothbrush into the mixtures and gently scrub the stains on your mattress.

 Wipe away any extra suds with a clean, damp cloth.
 For a memory foam mattress, use only enough to dampen the area because memory foam soaks up liquids much faster than traditional mattresses.
-This method will work on stains from dirt, drinks and food.Â
+This method will work on stains from dirt, drinks, and food.

 Biological stains can be a little tougher and may require an enzyme cleaner.
-Enzyme cleaners work on blood, urine, sweat, vomit and more.
-They are also effective at breaking down greasy or oily stains.Â
+Enzyme cleaners work on blood, urine, sweat, vomit, and more.
+They are also effective at breaking down greasy or oily stains.

 Spray some enzyme cleaner onto a clean microfiber cloth instead of directly on the stain.
 Blot the stain with the cloth until it’s damp.
 Let the enzyme cleaner sit for 15 minutes to break down the stain.
 Blot the stain gently with the same cloth to slowly remove the stain.
-Wipe it all down with a clean, damp cloth and you’re done.Â
+Wipe it all down with a clean, damp cloth and you’re done!

 Whether you have a steam cleaner or just a garment steamer, this safe and natural method is great for breaking down stains, killing germs, and eliminating odors.
-Warm-up your steamer and start applying short bursts of steam all across your mattress surface.
+Warm up your steamer and start applying short bursts of steam all across your mattress surface.
 Give stains a little extra steam.

 You want to be thorough, but be careful not to go overboard and get your mattress too wet.
 If it’s too damp, you’ll have to wait longer for it to dry, and you could be at risk for mold and mildew.
+If you want to know how to sanitize a mattress, a steam cleaner is your tool of choice.

 Steam cleaning is a simple, chemical-free way to deodorize, sanitize and kill mites/bugs in your mattress.
 But it’s not suitable for every type of mattress.
 Always check the manufacturer’s recommendations and warranty terms to see if steam cleaning is a good option.

 After you steam clean your mattress, you have to let it dry.
 Turn on the ceiling fan, open windows, and make sure you give it time to dry thoroughly before making the bed.
 You may want to use this method when you know you’ll be gone overnight or longer.
+Make sure your mattress is completely dry before putting on fresh sheets.

 Whether you’re steam cleaning, spot cleaning, or vacuuming your mattress, it’s a good idea to use a natural deodorizer.
 Sprinkle baking soda liberally onto the mattress.
 Let the baking soda sit for at least an hour to deodorize and help eliminate some of the moisture.
 Give your mattress another good vacuuming, and you can finally put fresh, clean sheets on.

-Regularly flip and rotate your mattress every quarter for even wear to make it last longer.
-You’ll prevent dips and soft spots and sleep more comfortably.
-For a mattress that isn’t two-sided, just rotate it regularly.
 Since the best way to clean a mattress is not to get it dirty, consider putting a mattress protector on your mattress.
 Most mattress protectors zip closed to seal the mattress and protect it from spills, dust, stains, and bed bugs.
 At the very least, invest in a mattress pad or cover that protects the top of the mattress.

 Now that you know all about how to clean a mattress, if you need help with tackling the rest of the bedroom, window cleaning, or any other kind of housecleaning, The Maids has your back.
-We’re experts at fighting dirt, grime, and stains, and we even use commercial-grade vacuums with HEPA filtration that can help clean memory foam mattresses.

 The Maids is committed to helping you enjoy a sparkling clean more often with our extensive collection of cleaning posts and our popular house cleaning services.
 Find out more about what a difference healthy cleaning can make in your home when you get your free estimate online.